 Managing challenging people already includes the assumption that the other person is challenging, even maybe difficult to manage.
-This assumption - whether true or not - will trigger a reaction from the manager, which in turn will cloud the communication between the two parties making it even more difficult.
+This assumption - whether true or not - will trigger a reaction from the person, which in turn will cloud the communication between the two parties making it even more difficult.

 Any exchange with a person perceived as challenging or difficult means that this person does not accept our point of view, behaviours or actions and therefore the challenge.
 The manager is more easily in control of him/herself and his/her part in the communication than of the other person.
 By increasing his/her skills in assessing the points of friction, adapting his/her communication and actions accordingly, the chances of an effective outcome automatically increase.